foustja/c/README.md

 # c

-C files written for the RCX2 and brickOS
+C files written for the Lego RCX2 and brickOS